Road Trip The Bay Area, California

 11. San Francisco

-San Francisco warrants its own guide (we’re working on it)!, but you have to include it even if you’re only in the Bay Area for a short time.
+San Francisco warrants its own guide (we’re working on it!), but you have to include it even if you’re only in the Bay Area for a short time.
 Ride the trolley up and down its steeply inclined streets, take shots of the pastel-hued houses, and visit Fisherman’s Wharf.
 The most quintessential SF locale might be Alamo Square, which you’ll recognize if you ever watched Full House.
 For a romantic drive, head up to Twin Peaks, which offers a look out onto the city and the bay below.

-Best things to do in San Francisco, California
+Best things to do in San Francisco, CaliforniaImage by skeeze from Pixabay

 10. Golden Gate Bridge

+The famous art deco suspension bridge connects San Francisco to North Bay.
+Try to visit it at dusk to catch a tremendous view of the sunset - unless the Golden Gate Strait is submerged in fog, which happens regularly.
 Tourists like biking or walking across the 4,200-foot-long bridge versus driving.
 Interesting fact: the color of the bridge, which most tourists refer to as red, is actually “International Orange” and was mixed specially for the bridge.
 If you’d like it in your home, you can copy the paint recipe on the website.

 Golden Gate Bridge, San Francisco